SeanMcTernan/clear-monitoring/README.md

 ### Motivation & what was learned

 The app was originally created to assist fellow support staff.
 The process before was rather laborious to close out open conversations in Intercom during a rush.
 I really felt there was a better more efficient way to close out these conversations and this is where the app was born.
-Along the way I learned some neat technologies like Inquirer and Chalk, though the biggest takeaway for me was the finally getting a solid grasp of asynchronous functions.
-The app need to call the intercom API continuously while it was running so getting comfortable with asynchronous functions was quite vital to the successful rollout of the app.
+Along the way I learned some neat technologies like Inquirer and Chalk, though the biggest takeaway was finally getting a solid grasp of asynchronous functions.
+The app needed to call the intercom API continuously while it was running, so getting comfortable with asynchronous functions was vital to the successful rollout of the app.

 ### Install Instructions
 To install/run the app navigate to the app folder and run <code>Node App</code>.
 Note API keys are required to run the app successfully which have not been provided in this repo.
 Running the app is strictly for demo purposes only.